 Melbourne Body Contouring, Liposuction and Plastic & Cosmetic Surgery for Bariatric Patients and Others who’ve had extensive Weight Loss

 Dr Geoff Barnett is a Specialist Plastic Surgeon.
 He is a caring, empathetic and highly experienced Surgeon.
-He has a surgical focus that includes face lift surgery, breast surgery and body lift procedures for arms, thighs, stomach, buttocks, backs and breasts as well at the upper arm/triceps area.
+He has a surgical focus that includes facelift surgery, breast surgery and body lift procedures for arms, thighs, stomach, buttocks, backs and breasts as well as the upper arm/triceps area.

 Dr Barnett practices in Hawthorn East, Melbourne – convenient to patients living or working in the Melbourne CBD, Hawthorn, Kew, Camberwell, Auburn, Richmond, Glenferrie, Toorak, Balwyn, Brighton and other Bayside Suburbs and the inner eastern suburbs.